Automox Remote Tools with Splashtop – Full User Guide

 - Any errors or failures returned during installation or registration

-- Detailed error output when an installation attempt fails
+- Detailed error output when an install attempt fails

 This information allows administrators to quickly distinguish between a device that has never had the Streamer installed and one that failed during a previous attempt.